Skip to content

 A Northeastern physicist explains why the Titan submersible’s carbon-fiber hull was ineffective under deep ocean pressure.

-Physicist explains how Titan’s ‘catastrophic implosion’ happened–and what it meant for those on board
+Physicist explains how Titan’s ‘catastrophic implosion’ might have happened–and what it meant for those on board

 oceangate titan submersible underwater

-Physicist explains how Titan’s ‘catastrophic implosion’ happened–and what it meant for those on board
+Physicist explains how Titan’s ‘catastrophic implosion’ might have happened–and what it meant for those on board

 “The occupants would not have experienced pain or realized what hit them,” says Arun Bansil, a Northeastern physics professor.